Fisher Decorator: Refining Flow Policy via a Local Transport Map: Technical Definitions

 \end{definition}

 \begin{remark}[Relation to information geometry] The local Fisher information matrix $I(x)$ can be viewed as the local contribution (integrand) of the classical Fisher information matrix.

 In information geometry, $I(p)$ defines a local Riemannian metric on a statistical manifold of probability distributions.
-However, the local object $I(x)$ itself does not directly define a Riemannian metric on the sample space, since it is rank-deficient (of rank one) and thus degenerate.
-Nevertheless, it encodes the local direction of maximal sensitivity of the log-density via the score function, and can be interpreted as the infinitesimal contribution to the Fisher information metric under expectation. \end{remark}
+However, the local object $I(x)$ itself does not directly define a Riemannian metric on the sample space, since it is local Fisher information matrix.
+Nevertheless, it encodes the local direction of maximal sensitivity of the log-density via the score function, and can be interpreted as the infinitesimal contribution to the local Fisher information metric under expectation. \end{remark}

 Motivated by the above, our work focuses on the cost induced by local displacements in the action space.
 In particular, given a displacement field $\delta(s,a)$, the associated infinitesimal cost is governed by the local Fisher information matrix through